eliorians/PyGame-Platformer/README.md

 # PyGame-Platformer
+S-STEM Project #3: Continuing to build off the previous two python projects, this time creating a large-scale python game to show off the abilities of object-orientated programming.

-Creating a 2D Mario-like game using PyGame
+Creating a 2D Mario-like game using PyGame.

 How to run: python ./main.py